JeremyLeeseTR/JeremyLeeseTR/README.md

 - 👋 Hi, I’m @JeremyLeeseTR
 - 👀 I’m interested in AWS.
 Online Platforms.
 Database.
 Dev Ops.
-Java, Python, Yolol.
+Java, Python.
-- 🌱 I’m currently learning Yolol.
+- 🌱 I’m currently learning Go and Rust.
+Working on RDS and DdevOps AWS certifications.
 - 💞️ I’m looking to collaborate on Migrating enterprise to AWS.
-Yolol projects for Starbase.
 - 📫 How to reach me ...

 <!---